NikKowPHP/protocolize/docs/app_description.md

 - **API Responses:** All successful API responses will be structured consistently.
 - **Error Handling:** API routes will use centralized error handling to return consistent, structured error responses.
+- **API Security:** Endpoints are hardened with rate limiting to prevent abuse and brute-force attacks.

 ### 8.4.
 Accessibility (A11y)